opencv-java/opencv-java-tutorials/docs/source/03 - First JavaFX Application with OpenCV.rst

 .. image:: _static/03-02.png

-Choose a name for your package, *FXML file* and *Controller Class*.
+Choose a name for your package, for the *FXML file* and for the *Controller Class*.
-The *FXML file* will contain the description of your GUI in FXML language, the controller class will handle all the method and event which have to be called and managed  when the user interacts with the GUI's components.
+The *FXML file* will contain the description of your GUI in FXML language, while the *Controller Class* will handle all the method and event which have to be called and managed when the user interacts with the GUI's components.

 .. image:: _static/03-03.png